 What about eating a McDouble, texting, and driving?

 If driving a hunk of metal at 70mph requires 100% of your attention, the research says you can’t.
 Rather than being able to accomplish multiple tasks at 100%, your brain allocates each task only a fraction of the attention you’d otherwise use.
-In the short term, you simply cannot focus on multiple things at once.
+In the short term, you simply cannot focus fully on multiple things at once.

-What’s that mean to your life exactly?
-Well, take a piece of advice form the experts.
-When asked at a dinner party, what the single most important factor in their success was?
-Both Warren Buffet and Bill Gates responded with one word: focus.
+What does that mean to your life exactly?
+Well, take a piece of advice from the experts.
+When asked at a dinner party, to name the single most important factor in their success Both Warren Buffet and Bill Gates responded with one word: focus.

 You are constantly bombarded with so much information that your brain goes into overdrive.
 The TV shouts for you to buy x, y, and z.
 Instagram Instagram notification sound, Twitter twitter notification sound, and Facebook notification sound feeds vie for your attention.
 And by golly, that email isn’t gonna answer itself.
 So, what do you do?
-You switch from one to the next, fragmenting and fracturing your thought and focus.
-While think you are at peak productivity, you are harming yourself.
+You switch from one to the next, fragmenting and fracturing your thoughts and focus.
+While you think you are at peak productivity, you are harming yourself.
 Quickly switching between activities depletes the oxygenated glucose levels in your brain.
 The same chemical necessary to focus on a task.
-Also, every time you quickly switch tasks or trains of thought, your brain releases stress hormones that lead to anxiety and short-term memory loss.
+Also, every time you quickly switch tasks, your brain releases stress hormones that lead to anxiety and short-term memory loss.

-Obviously, multitasking is harmful, but no one can maintain focus on one topic forever.
-Life is hectic and sometimes you have to accomplish several things in a relatively short span.
+Obviously, multitasking is harmful, but life is hectic and sometimes you have to accomplish several things in a relatively short span.
 According to Tim Harford, the solution is slow-motion multitasking.

 Slow-motion multitasking feels like a counterintuitive idea.
 What I'm describing here is having multiple projects on the go at the same time, and you move backwards and forwards between topics as the mood takes you, or as the situation demands.
 But the reason it seems counterintuitive is because we're used to lapsing into multitasking out of desperation.
 We're in a hurry, we want to do everything at once.
 If we were willing to slow multitasking down, we might find that it works quite brilliantly.